bsridatta/HPE3D/README.md

 model is deformed such that it satisfies a reprojection error
 * Direct NN inference -  estimate 3D poses directly from images or detected keypoints
-* Kinematic Chain Space (KCS) - Projecting 3D human pose into KCS, a contraint is dericed that is based on the assumption that the bone lengths are constant.
-This can be benificial as giving an additional feature matrix to the network, it doesnt have to learn joint length computation and angular constraints on its own
+* Kinematic Chain Space (KCS) - Projecting 3D human pose into KCS, a contraint is derived that is based on the assumption that the bone lengths are constant.
+This can be benificial as giving an additional feature matrix to the network, it doesnt have to learn joint length computation and angular constraints on its own.
+[Ref Paper](https://arxiv.org/pdf/1702.00186.pdf)
 * Non rigid structure from motion (NRSfM) - aims to obtain the varying 3D structure and camera motion from uncalibrated 2D point tracks [NR-SFM video explanation](https://www.youtube.com/watch?v=zBalNj2F8Ik)